WuShichao/mfcnn_catalog/README.md

 ## Analysis Details ##
-The details of `MFCNN` and our analysis are available in this [preprint paper](https://arxiv.org/abs/1909.13442).
+The details of `MFCNN` and our analysis are available in [our paper](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.101.104003).

 ## Accessing the Catalog: mfcnn_catalog_O1.hdf5 ##